 New York seeks proceeds from mobster's book under Son of Sam law

-In 1986 publishing company Simon and Schuster contracted with Henry Hill, a mobster-turned-informant, for the publication of Hill's memoir, Wiseguy: Life in a Mafia Family.
+In 1986 publishing company Simon and Schuster contracted with Henry Hill, a mobster-turned-informant, for the publication of a book based on Hill's life by Nicholas Pileggi, Wiseguy: Life in a Mafia Family.
 The book sold well and was later adapted to the movie screen as Goodfellas.
 After publication of the book, the New York State Crime Victims Board notified Simon and Schuster that it was violating New York’s “Son of Sam” law.